freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 -------------
 In order to install SecureDrop Workstation and configure it to use an existing SecureDrop instance, you will need the following:

 - A Qubes-compatible computer with at least 16GB of RAM (32 GB is recommended).
-SecureDrop Workstation has mainly been tested against Lenovo 6th-gen T480 and X1 models - see Qubes' `Hardware Compatibility List <https://www.qubes-os.org/hcl/>`_ and the SecureDrop Workstation :doc:`hardware` page for more options .
+SecureDrop Workstation has mainly been tested against Lenovo T480, T490 and T14 - see Qubes' `Hardware Compatibility List <https://www.qubes-os.org/hcl/>`_ and the SecureDrop Workstation :doc:`hardware` page for more options .
 - Qubes installation medium - this guide assumes the use of a USB 3.0 stick.
 Qubes may also be installed via optical media, which may make more sense depending on your `security concerns <https://www.qubes-os.org/doc/install-security/>`_.

   .. note:: A USB stick with a Type-A connector is recommended, as USB-C ports may be disabled on your computer when the BIOS settings detailed below are applied.